-Children are invited to nap and rest at 1:00 pm.
+Children are invited to nap and rest.
 We provide bedding, bed and pillow.
-If your child has a special animal or friend, you may send it along for naptime.
+If your child has a special (small and simple) animal or friend, you may send it along for naptime, and it will stay in the child's sleeper.